wg-osr/walkerga.github.io/_posts/2020-11-13-aquatic-door.md

 **D**: [dice] rounds

-You use water like a network of wormholes and travel quickly across it.
+You know how to dance with river spirits and court pond lords.
 When you move on your turn, you can instead enter a body of water and come out from any other point you have seen in it this day.

 If you invest 4 dice or more in this spell and scribe your [Sigil](https://saltygoo.github.io/spells/#lexicon), the effect becomes permanent.